Automattic/jetpack-licensing-api/README.md

 # Jetpack Licensing API

 This documentation describes the Jetpack Licensing API and how to get started using it.
-The API allows hosting partners and agencies to self-manage licenses for Jetpack products.
+The API allows managing licenses for Jetpack products.
 Upon being set on a WordPress site with the [Jetpack plugin installed and connected](https://jetpack.com/support/getting-started-with-jetpack/), these licenses will allow extra functionality according to which license has been set.

 The documentation is split into two parts: Integration Docs, and the schema definition.